Philbywhizz/Concord/README.md

 -- Create a ComponentClass without a populate function -- Components of this type won't have any fields.
--- This can be useful to indiciate state. local pushableComponentClass = Concord.component("position")
+-- This can be useful to indicate state. local pushableComponentClass = Concord.component("position")
 ```